ifobos/objective-c-style-guide/README.md

 When possible, always turn on “Treat Warnings as Errors” in the target’s Build Settings and enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang’s pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

+## Cocoapods

+When you need a library, first look for it in cocoapods. if you can not find it, or if you find yourself not meet your needs or expectations, create your own pod, and share.
+To know more about it, take a look at the [CocoaPods Guide](https://guides.cocoapods.org)

 # Other Objective-C Style Guides

 If ours doesn’t fit your tastes, have a look at some other style guides: